pierremrtn/neat/README.md

 context.buttonText("button"),
 ```

-methods have same properties than regular Text widget
+All methods have same properties than regular Text widget:
 ```
 context.headline1(
     Headline1,